neilflexion/assessment/ASSESSMENT.md

 ## Instructions
 Complete the two sections below.
-Submit the answers as a pull request or email a patch file.
+Email a git patch file when completed.

 ## MySQL
 Answer the following questions in the space provided.